xieyuheng/inner/src/prosa/report-on-the-little-typer/3--eliminate-all-natural-numbers.md

 If a "same as" chart could show that two expressions are the same, then this fact can be used anywhere without further justification.
 "Same As" charts are only to help build understanding.

+## Total Function

+A function that always assigns a value to every possible argument is called a total function.